 13. Give an example of a time, during your political career, when you have changed your position as a result of a discussion with someone who held an opposing view.

-I don’t have a great answer to this question yet.
-I’m a parent and a husband, not a politician.
-Obviously the contentious partisan issues get the most attention at the General Assembly, but I know there is also a lot of good work that is done out of the spotlight on a bi-partisan basis.
+I’m a parent and a husband; I’m not a politician and I don’t have a “political career.”
+Obviously, the contentious partisan issues get the most attention at the General Assembly, but I know there is also a lot of good work that is done out of the spotlight on a bipartisan basis.
 If I am elected, I look forward to working with anyone who has a good idea that can make our state a better place.